-First Offense: Any student caught cheating will receive no credit on whatever he/she is caught cheating on and will not be allowed to redo the work individual to be completed independently, is completed independently without assistance from another student or others outside of the College.
+First Offense: Any student caught cheating will receive no credit on whatever he/she is caught cheating on and will not be allowed to redo the work.

 Second Offense: The student will be expelled from the course, and the final grade assigned for the course will be an 'F/FA'.